qunitjs/qtap/ARCHITECTURE.md

     };
   ```

   What remains unaddressed here is avoiding dangling processes in the case of errors between internal process spawning and the returning of the `stop` function.
 It places a high responsibility on downstream to catch any and all errors there.
-It also leave some abiguity over the meaning of uncaught errors and how to convey errors or unexpected subprocess exists, because the only chance we have to convey these above is when starting the browser.
+It also leave some ambiguity over the meaning of uncaught errors and how to convey errors or unexpected sub-process exists, because the only chance we have to convey these above is when starting the browser.
 Once the browser has started, and our function has returned to expose the `stop`, we have no communication path.

   The next solution uses AbortSignal, which is created by QTap before the launch function is called, thus establishing a way to convey the "stop" signal from the very beginning, leaving no gap for uncertainty or ambiguity to exist in.

 * **Single async function with AbortSignal**.
-The browser is an async function that tracks the lifetime of the browser procoess, and is given an AbortSignal for stopping the process.
+The browser is an async function that tracks the lifetime of the browser process, and is given an AbortSignal for stopping the process.

   This is what we ended up with, except it still made the launcher responsible for silencing expected errors/exits after receiving a stop signal.
 We moved this responsibility to QTap.